usnistgov/SpectrumBrowser/devel/README.md

      gtk2-devel: yum install gtk2-devel

-     Assuming you took my advice and installed virtualenv, now define a virtualenv in which you do your python installs so you won't need to be root or do local installs for your python packages: mkvirtualenv sb
+Assuming you took my advice and installed virtualenv, now define a virtualenv in which you do your python installs so you won't need to be root or do local installs for your python packages:

+     mkvirtualenv sb
      workon sb

 Now proceed to install python depenencies:

-     You can install all these dependencies at once by using
+     You can install dependencies all at once by using

-     pip install -r requirements.txt --user
+     pip install -r python_pip_requirements.txt --user

-     Here are the dependencies:
+     (leave out the --user if you are using virtualenv)

+Here is a description of the dependencies and what they do:

      PyZmQ: https://github.com/zeromq/pyzmq  Python Wrapper for zeromq pubsub library.
      bitarray: https://pypi.python.org/pypi/bitarray/ pip install bitarray